anthonykulis/cps206/oop_pillars/inheritance/basic/basic_inheritance.md

 ```

 Ok that is better.
 I believe domestic animals have a `breed`.
 What about `sex` though.
 All animals have a sex.
 Do all
  animals run?
-A snake doesnt run.
+A snake doesn't run.
 It is an animal.
 So we cannot move that to animal.
 But non-domestic animals do run.
   So that has to give too.
 Lets first handle `sex`.

 ```java